 In terms of power, light jackhammer models include those that fall within the 20 to 30 pounds weight range and include chipping hammers.
 The power output of these jackhammers is generally comparable to that of rotary drills operating in hammer mode.

-The electric pneumatic kind of jackhammer is nearly generally used for the lighter models.
+The electric pneumatic jackhammer is nearly generally used for lighter models.
 Many lightweight jackhammers have the form factor of an L-shaped pistol grip, which makes them particularly well-suited for horizontal operations.
-Work on walls and ceilings is where light jackhammers weighing less than 25 pounds really shine.
+Work on walls and ceilings is where light jackhammers weighing less than 25 pounds shine.
 Still, they’re also great for rehabilitation projects and indoor demolition work.

-They help tidy up edges that have been left behind by more intensive demolition work and chipping out the concrete around pipes, conduits, chases, and finishes.
+They help tidy up edges left behind by more intensive demolition work and chipping out the concrete around pipes, conduits, chases, and finishes.
 The term “chipping hammer” refers to tiny demolition hammers, some of which can be somewhat compact.

 Some corded chipping hammers weigh less than 7 pounds and are more feasible for small, precise work around light brick material because of their lighter weight.
 The air hammer would also be an excellent replacement for some less strenuous tasks.